AindreaAjax/ML_Introduction/Statistics/05_Probability_distribution_functions_PDFs.md

 - n: The number of trials.
 - p: The probability of success on each trial.

-The probability of getting x successes in n trials is given by the following formula:
+The probability of getting $x$ successes in $n$ trials is given by the following formula:

 $$P(X = x) = \binom{n}{x} \cdot p^x \cdot (1 - p)^{(n - x)}$$

-Where, $\binom{n}{x}$ is called the binomial coefficient and is nothing but the number of ways to choose x successes from n trials.
+Where, $\binom{n}{x}$ is called the binomial coefficient and is nothing but the number of ways to choose $x$ successes from $n$ trials.
 You maybe familiar with this as the combination formula $nCx$.

 Here are some examples of how the binomial distribution can be used: